Vandivier/afterecon/content/2018-10-24-christianity-and-the-shadow-of-the-future.md

 ---
-title: Christianity and the Shadow of the Future
+title: "Christianity and the Shadow of the Future"
 date: 2018-10-23 23:42:56
 author: John Vandivier
 ---